gege-xin/UCBgege/README.md

 }
 ```

-This `updata()` function updates customer details in a file named `newdata.txt`.
+This `updata()` function will update the customers' details under the file `newdata.txt`.

 ## Main Function:

-The `main()` function is the heart of this program where all the operations are defined and coordinated.
-It takes inputs from the users, calls the appropriate functions, and manipulates the data structure based on user inputs.
+The `main()` function is the core of the program, which defines and coordinates all operations.
+In response to user inputs, it calls the relevant functions, manipulates the data structure, and accepts input from the user.

 ```c++
 int main()